 What to Expect Where the Parties Have Agreed on Selection of Mediator

-If the parties have already selected a mediator or agreed to have us assign a mediator on your behalf we will submit your Request to Mediate to the selected/assigned mediator to first confirm that there is no conflict to prevent the mediator to accept the mediation.
+If the parties have already selected a mediator or agreed to have us assign a mediator on your behalf, we will submit your Request to Mediate to the selected/assigned mediator to first confirm that there is no conflict that prevents the mediator from accepting the mediation.
 Once the mediator confirms acceptance of the matter you will be contacted directly by the mediator to begin the scheduling process, sign additional documents, and arrange payment of deposits and submission of further details about your dispute to the mediator.
 You can expect to receive confirmation of acceptance of the matter by the mediator within two business days in most cases.
 Under the C.A.R.
 Mediation Center rules, the mediator generally has 20 calendar days for the scheduling process.
 Please refer to the Rules & Policies for full details.
-If you have not been contacted within 5 days of confirmation of assignment to the mediator please contact us at email@example.com.
+If you have not been contacted within 5 days of confirmation of assignment to the mediator please contact us at [email protected].
 Always include the address of the property that is the subject of your dispute in all correspondence.

 What to Expect Where the Parties Have NOT Agreed on Selection of Mediator